open-wc/open-wc/docs/publishing/index.md

 ## Do not use `.mjs` file-extensions

 It is still all too common that a `.mjs` file gets served to a browser with an incorrect mime type and causes an application to fail unrecoverably.
+This happens when the used server does not have `.mjs` configured which could either be because it never became a default in the server software or an older stable version is used.
 Prevent this issue from ever arising by only publishing `.js` files.
 In cases where you are working with Node scripting in your package and you find issue with this recommendation, please see [Optional: use `type: "module"`](#optional-use-type-module) above as a possible alternative.

 ## Do not import polyfills